Stealthii/tidus.art/_posts/2025-10-14-the-black-queen.markdown

 Fell slid his rook to challenge hers.
 A faint smile touched the corners of Tara's eyes.
 She moved her king out, baiting the trap.
 Before her hand had even settled back on the table, Fell’s fingers were on his rook.
 He captured hers instantly.
 She just stared.

-She knew it was over.
-She took his rook with her king.
+She knew it was over, taking his rook with her king in protest.

-Fell smiled sadly.
-He slid the black queen forward.
+Fell smiled as he slid the black queen forward.
 "Mate," he said softly.

 ---

 A strange sense of calm settled over Tara.
-She pulled down the bandana covering her forehead and drained the rest of her drink.
+She pulled down the bandana covering her face and drained the rest of her drink.

 "That's another win," the kitsune murmured to Fell.